 King brown snake

 The king brown snake, or liru, is a large venomous snake.
-Like most snakes, it tends to avoid human contact and will only bite if disturbed.
+Like most snakes, it tends to avoid human contact and will usually only bite if disturbed.

 If you see a snake in the park, keep your distance.